✓ 100% Genuine Urushi

 About the Artisan:

 This pen was hand-painted by Koichiro Okazaki (Kogaku).
 Born in 1959.
-He is a renown Maki-E artisan in Japan and considers himself wholeheartedly traditional when it comes to Maki-E. Many of his Maki-E works have been accepted and rewarded at national art exhibitions.
+He is a renown Maki-E artisan in Japan and considers himself wholeheartedly traditional when it comes to Maki-E. He is recognized by the Japanese Government as a Dento Kogei-shi, which an honorary title meaning "master of traditional crafts" and is given only to a select few artisans who have a significant contribution to their craft.
+Many of his Maki-E works have been accepted and rewarded at national art exhibitions.
 He had learned Maki-E from a master and became an independent artisan 5 years later.
 He was recognized with Kao (authorized monogram) by Kuda Munenori of Sado Omote school in 1991.
 He performs Maki-E on many traditional accessories, hair pins, combs, jewelry, and fine writing instruments.